etn-ccis/blui-cli/README.md

 $ npm install -g @brightlayer-ui/cli
 ```

-> **NOTE:** If you are using NPM v7+, the CLI will not work via npx — you _must_ install it globally.
-Check periodically to make sure you have the latest version.

-> **NOTE:** If you are using NPM v7+, overly strict `peerDependencies` that collide will not be installed which causes issues with certain templates.
-This can be resolved by adding `legacy-peer-deps=true` to your npm global config `.npmrc` file.
+> **NOTE:** If you are using NPM version 7+, you will need to update your global npm configuration to use legacy peer dependencies for installing packages by adding `legacy-peer-deps=true` to your global `.npmrc` file.

 ### Available Commands